Dental Bridge In Glasgow

 What are the main types of Dental Bridges?

-The three main types of dental bridge are fixed fixed bridges, cantilever and resin retained (adhesive).
-You can see the main bridgework descriptions below, however if you would like to find out more give us a call on 0141 564 1900.
+The three main types of a dental bridge are fixed bridges, cantilever and resin retained (adhesive).
+You can see the main bridgework descriptions below, however, if you would like to find out more give us a call on 0141 564 1900.

-With a fixed fixed bridge, the false tooth / teeth are anchored to new crowns attached to the teeth either side of the gap.
+With a fixed bridge, the false tooth/teeth are anchored to new crowns attached to the teeth either side of the gap.
 These crowns are usually made from porcelain with the new tooth made from either ceramic or porcelain.
 This solution is very stable and can be used anywhere in the mouth.
-It does however involve the crowning of teeth which can result in the polishing away of tooth structure.
+It does, however, involve the crowning of teeth which can result in the polishing away of tooth structure.

 Resin Bonded adhesive Bridges

 Adhesive bridges use very powerful glue to bond a wing to the inner surface of the teeth beside the gap.
 These wings act as the anchor and support for the false bridge tooth.
 This technique is usually only suitable for small gaps and front teeth.
-It does however require less tooth polishing than fixed fixed bridgework.
+It does, however, require less tooth polishing than fixed bridgework.

 Cantilever bridges are used where there is only the need for anchorage from one side of the gap or only one secure tooth is present on one side of the gap.

 Caring for a bridge is key to the long term success of it.
 Gaps underneath bridges occur in almost every case and require regular cleaning and visits to the hygienist to ensure that the bridge teeth do not develop decay or gum disease.
 As well as brushing at home there is a range of additional dental hygiene aids designed to help you keep your bridge clean.

 How much does a dental bridge cost?

 Dental bridgework at the clinic start from £750 depending on the number of teeth and system used.
 We work with only the finest dental laboratories and technicians and as such our bridgework is more expensive than some other clinics.